AQA A-Level Physics · 7407 AS / 7408 A2

 Not on guesswork.

-Built on the full AQA 7407/7408 specification — all core topics, the required practicals, and the optional modules (Astrophysics, Medical, Engineering, Turning Points, Electronics).
-The generator knows whether a topic is AS-only, A2-only, or synoptic across both, and respects how AQA examines each one.
+A-Level is not GCSE with harder numbers.
+The spec demands calculus, synoptic reasoning, and extended-answer depth that generic AI routinely mishandles.
+Every resource is built on the full AQA 7407/7408 specification — all core topics, required practicals, and optional modules (Astrophysics, Medical, Engineering, Turning Points, Electronics).
+The generator knows whether a topic is AS-only, A2-only, or synoptic across both, and treats it accordingly.

 Why it matters: Generic AI tools write plausible-looking resources that miss spec points, use the wrong command words, or pitch the wrong tier.
 AQA A-Level Physics resources from Print My Lesson are built on a structured database of spec points, so every question, slide, and mark scheme is anchored to what students will actually be assessed on.